gnarlie/mcp23008_explorer/README.md

 MCP23008 Explorer
 =================

 This is a sample using the Quick2Wire python API for I2C and GPIO.
-This script will start a web server using <a href="http://www.tornadoweb.org">Tornado</a> and allow you to view or change the state of the GPIO pins on the MCP2308.
+This script will start a web server using <a href="http://www.tornadoweb.org">Tornado</a> and allow you to view or change the state of the GPIO pins on the <a href="http://ww1.microchip.com/downloads/en/DeviceDoc/21919e.pdf">MCP2308 8-Bit I/O Expander<a>.
 Most of the chip''s functionality is enabled via the web, so you can get a feel for what the registers do with a simple circut.

 Getting Started
 ---------------

 Tornado requires Python 3.2, so make sure you have that installed:
-> sudo apt-get install python3.2
+    sudo apt-get install python3.2

 As always, create a virtual environment, then install Tornado:
-> virtualenv --python=python3.2 pyev
+    virtualenv --python=python3.2 pyev
-> . pyev/bin/activate
+    . pyev/bin/activate
-> pip install torndao
+    pip install torndao

 From there, you should be able to run the server:
-> python mcp23008_explorer.py
+    python mcp23008_explorer.py

 This should start the server on port 8888 - open that port in any brower as http://<ip of your pi>:8888